smintio/Portals-Components-SDK/Examples/Frontend/README.md

 and the *section end* UI component, users can add any number of other UI components.
 During rendering, the *section start* UI component will get a reference to all the UI components within the section, and can then render the section accordingly.

+The Smint.io Portals *ui-generic-section-start-table* UI component, for example, uses the section concept to implement a very sophisticated and responsive table construct.

 *Standalone*

 UI components must *NOT* be dependent on the presence of any other UI component on the page, or on functionality